-5.6 Information Regarding All Assignments:
+5.5 Information Regarding All Assignments:

 Students are required to submit all assignments by the due date indicated.
 Assignments are to be submitted in the manner requested and in the required format.
-Late assignments will not be accepted unless PRIOR communication has been made with the professor to discuss a verifiable reason (i.e. hospitalization, family funerals, etc.).
-To be accommodated, students MUST communicate PRIOR to the absence with the Professor (twenty-four hours-notice is expected).
+Late assignments will not be accepted unless prior communication has been made with the professor to discuss a verifiable reason (e.g., hospitalization, family funerals, etc.).
+To be accommodated, students must communicate prior to the absence with the professor (twenty-four hours' notice is expected).
 Students will be asked to provide documentation to verify these reasons.
-Students are REQUIRED TO COMPLETE ALL COMPONENTS of this course.
+Students are expected to complete all components of this course.
 There are no exceptions to this.
-Extra assignments to improve grades will NOT be allowed.
+Extra assignments to improve grades will not be allowed.